Bluebird Monitoring - Volunteer Training

 GET STARTED!

-Step 1: Watch the Bluebird Monitoring Training Video
+Step 1: Review the Bluebird Monitor Training Content:

-Step 2: Attend a Guided Monitoring Session (optional)
+Step 2: Complete the In-Person Guided Bluebird Monitoring Session (optional)

 Guided Monitoring Sessions led by our staff are offered in the early Spring.
-Check our Training and Events page to view upcoming trainings and to RSVP.
+Visit the Training and Events page to view upcoming dates and RSVP.

-Please note: Onboarding for the Bluebird Monitoring opportunity takes place in the Spring, prior to the monitoring season.
-New volunteers may be onboarded during Bluebird Monitoring season (March – August) as needed and at the discretion of staff and the Volunteer Coordinator.
+Please note: Onboarding takes place in the spring prior to the monitoring season, with additional onboarding (March–August) offered as needed at the discretion of staff and the Volunteer Coordinator.

 Welcome to the Team!